fabienb4/meteor-jsdoc/README.md

 ```

 The partial refers to a template with the same name, so you need to create a **.partial.md** file where you write your markdown documentaion.
 When building the docs, your files will be found (you can place them anywhere but the .meteor and node_modules directories) and copied inside <docsPath>/client/templates.
+A good place to have these files could be in a `/docs/` directory.
 The syntax is the same as preamble.md, but unlike preamble, your partials will be overwritten on every build.

 ```js